ucan-wg/awake/README.md

 Signal's deployment targets have complete control over their cryptographic stack, and makes use of algorithms like 3XDH based on Curve25519.
 The AWAKE threat model includes browser application security that requires non-extractable keys, and at time of writing very few of these primitives are available.

+# 8. Acknowledgements

+Many thanks to [Brian Ginsburg](https://github.com/bgins) for his exploration of AWAKE and suggestion to recommend backoff on PIN attempts.